Cybersecurity and Applied AI career insights

 Security teams deploying ML-based detection systems must understand that classifiers can be fooled by carefully crafted inputs.
 Penetration testers increasingly test AI systems for adversarial resilience.
 Security engineers building defenses need to implement adversarial training and input preprocessing to reduce susceptibility to these attacks.

-Cybersecurity professionals who regularly work with Adversarial Examples include Security Engineer, Penetration Tester, Security Architect.
+Cybersecurity professionals who work with Adversarial Examples include Security Engineer, Penetration Tester, Security Architect.
 These roles apply Adversarial Examples knowledge within the Emerging Technology Security domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.